Women's Health at Work: How to Support it?

-When you panic and are anxious all the time, stress will be there by your side always.
-It is seen that illness due to stress develops more in women.
-Together with work stress comes heart disease, depression, and whatnot.
-And this directly affects productivity.
+When your employees panic and are anxious all the time, stress will never leave their side.
+It is seen that illness due to work pressure develops more in women.

-The fact that women are often solely responsible for balancing family and work puts an additional burden on them.
-Failing to maintain both mental and physical health takes a hit.
-It is during times like this when you as an employer need to launch corporate wellness programs in the workplace.
-This, therefore, will help in keeping the employees engaged in activities amid their hectic work schedule.
+During times like this, you as an employer need to launch corporate wellness programs in the workplace.
+This will help keep the employees engaged in activities and refresh minds amid their hectic work schedules.

-Apart from these, women who work in insecure jobs are always on their toes, fearing that expressing themselves would lead to losing their jobs.
+Besides, women who work in insecure jobs are always on their toes, in fear of losing their jobs.

 Besides, a flawed diet plan and no exercise also add to the cancer risk.
-Seeing all these, the healthy routine seems to disappear, and instead, the new habits lead to the development of cancer types.
+Seeing all these, the healthy routine disappears, and these newly found habits lead to cancer development.